neilrackett/js-untar/README.md

 	npm install js-untar

 ## Documentation
 Supports AMD, CommonJS or simply load with a script tag, which will provide a global untar function.
 The module is a function that returns a modified Promise with a progress callback.
 This callback is executed every time a file is extracted.
 The standard Promise.then method is also called when extraction is done, with all extracted files as argument.
 The extraction is done in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) to allow the main UI thread to continue.

 ### Example:

 	import untar from "js-untar";

 	// Load the source ArrayBuffer from a XMLHttpRequest (or any other way you may need). var sourceBuffer = [...];

 	untar(sourceBuffer)
 	.progress(function(extractedFile) {
 		... // Do something with a single extracted file.
 	})
-	.then(function(extractedFiles) {
+	.then(function() {
-		... // Do something with all extracted files.
+		... // Do something after all files have been extracted.
 	});

 	// or

 	untar(sourceBuffer).then(
-		function(extractedFiles) { // onSuccess
+		function() { // onSuccess
-			... // Do something with all extracted files.
+			... // Do something after all files have been extracted.
 		},
 		function(err) { // onError
 			... // Handle the error.